 Heroin Withdrawal Tips

-If you’re preparing to begin heroin withdrawal at home, consider the following to help make the process as easy as possible:
+If you’re preparing to begin heroin withdrawal at home, consider the following:

 Learning about the heroin withdrawal process in advance will help you to feel more prepared and less anxious about severe symptoms.

 Prepare Your Environment

 You’ll likely experience a range of withdrawal symptoms, including nausea, vomiting, diarrhea, muscle aches, anxiety, and depression.
 To make yourself as comfortable as possible, create a safe and supportive environment at home.
 Consider stocking up on supplies like comfortable clothes, blankets, pillows, and books or movies to help you pass the time.

 Cravings are a common symptom of withdrawal, and they can be extremely powerful.
 Be prepared for cravings by stocking up on healthy snacks and drinks, and keeping yourself busy with distracting activities.